rwslinkman/metronome/README.md

 - Inject `MetronomeLoginData` to bypass your `GuardAuthenticator` protection
 - Mock `Symfony Forms`  using the `MetronomeFormDataBuilder` and `MetronomeEntityFormDataBuilder`
 - Make use of Symfony's `Crawler` to see if your HTML is properly rendered
+- Verify the contents of the Symfony `FlashBag`

 ## Installing Metronome
 You can install Metronome using `composer` to get the package from Packagist.